 Since there is no one-size-fits-all when it comes to mattresses, they recommend options for various preferences-

 Saatva Loom & Leaf Mattress: the overwhelming favorite

 BedInABox Silk Symphony Memory Foam Mattress: the most luxurious

 Tuft & Needle Mattress: the best cheap mattress (I use this personally, see my review here.)

 Their mattress review guide even includes handy tips to ensure your mattress is only doing your spinal and general health favors:

 - Try your new mattress for at least 30 nights before sealing the deal.
 You’ll want to look out for signs of neck and back pain and poor sleep quality.

 - Keep it clean.
 You can sprinkle baking soda across the bare top and let it sit for at least 30 minutes to deodorize.
 When you vacuum up the baking soda, you’ll also remove dust mites and dead skin cells.

 - Replace your mattress every five to ten years.
 Consumer Reports advises deep-cleaning it twice per year and rotating it every two months.

-You can take a look at the full resource here.
+You can take a look at all of the mattress reviews here.